siddhartha19/IITK-IDC601-Chaos-2025-26-I/README.md

 ---
 Numerical tools and visualization codes used during the course can be found here.
 These are shared as Jupyter Notebooks and Processing sketches.
 Below are useful references and recommended (⭐) reading material for and beyond the course.

+## Interactive Visualizations

+This is a set of special tools developed to let you test and play with numerical integration of dynamical systems, focusing on visualization and interactivity.
+To run these codes, you need to download [Processing](https://processing.org/) which is an amazing platform (freely available) for making generative art and visual programming.
+The codes have been written in Java.

+1. **Flow 2D (Basic)** - To visualize flow fields from 2D systems (both linear and nonlinear), and to evolve trajectories bly clicking.
+1. **Flow 2D (Advanced)** - With additional functionality allowing you to zoom in and out of the vector field, show fixed points, nullclines, toggle grid, vectors etc.
+1. **Complex Transformation** - To visualize the transformation of the complex plane under z -> z^n.
+1. **Dynamics on a Torus** - Coupled oscillators (or any other 2pi period 2D systems) evolving on a Torus.
+You can click to add trajectories, toggle phase-plane view etc.
+1. **Lorenz Pair** - Visualize evolution of 2 nearby trajectories under the Lorenz equations, with x(t) vs (t) and phase-plane projections, can toggle views, symbolic dynamics etc.

 ## References

 1. ⭐**Steven H. Strogatz – *Nonlinear Dynamics and Chaos***